Top Chef Power Rankings, Week 13: Italians Really Hate Foams

 AKA: C-Monster.
 Aka Underdog.
 Aka C-Truffle.

 The C-Monster has been consistently the funniest contestant the past few episodes (she lost her competition when Nini left the show) and this week she also proved that she’s a legit contender.
-She had an Italian woman expressly tell her never to cook proscuitto and then made a prosciutto ragu that they loved anyway.
+She had an Italian woman expressly tell her never to cook prosciutto and then made a prosciutto ragu that they loved anyway.
 The degree of difficulty on that was off the charts.
 One Italian lady even said “thees eeza like a new paint onna di capella sistina.”

 Imagine getting told that you repainted the Sistine Chapel and have it be a compliment and you get an idea how good a week Stephanie had.
 Besides the fettucini with prosciutto ragu, she made a braised cabbage layered with prosciutto and cheese that one of the Italian judges compared to lasagna.
 That looked good as hell.
 Granted it took me 13 weeks to believe that Stephanie could actually beat Bryan Voltaggio but I’m there now.